rebolek/prot-redis/readme.md

 	>> query redis://192.168.1.1
 	>> query redis://192.168.1.1/foo

-Return informations about key as object!.
+Return informations about key as `object!`.

 	name -> key name
 	size -> key size (length of string or number of members)